Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Computational Models

-We use this probabilistic generative grammar along with the following likelihood over generated maps to form the posterior $p(M|D)$:
+\textit{Map Inference:} We use this probabilistic generative grammar along with the following likelihood over generated maps to form the posterior $p(M|D)$:

 where $\gamma / {s_{x} \times s_{y}}$ is the fraction of the map not predicted by a given map completion and $\beta/ {s_{x} \times s_{y}}$ is the fraction of mismatched reward locations relative to the history of observations.
-At a high level, this likelihood function encodes two simple assumptions: (1) humans prefer map completions that are maximally descriptive of unseen portions of the environment; (2) humans prefer map hypotheses that are minimally contradictory with previous observations.
-The posterior distribution $p(M|D)$ is computed using the above likelihood function, assuming a uniform prior distribution over the generated map hypotheses.\footnote{Given the relatively small environments, we are able to compute the posterior exactly.
-However, larger and more complex environments would likely require approximate Bayesian inference methods such as Markov chain Monte Carlo.}
+At a high level, this likelihood function encodes two simple assumptions: (1) map completions that are maximally descriptive of unseen portions of the environment are more likely; (2) map hypotheses that are minimally contradictory with previous observations are more likely.
+The posterior distribution $p(M|D)$ is computed using the above likelihood function, and an initial prior on the map hypotheses $p(M)$ derived from the probabilities assigned to the production rules in the generative grammar listed in Table \ref{table:pcfg}.\footnote{Given the relatively small environments, we are able to compute the posterior exactly.
+However, larger and more complex environments (where enumerating all possible map completions is not feasible) would likely require approximate Bayesian inference methods such as Markov Chain Monte Carlo.} For simplicity, here we assume a uniform prior over the map hypotheses generated by the Map Generator since the space of possible hypotheses is small.